garbled1/gnhast/README.md

 There is no built-in pseudo-coding language for making decisions based on sensor data.
 Writing a good language parser is hard, and many people are better at it than I am.
 They wrote languages, alot of them even.
-Some people like perl, some people despi se it.
+Some people like perl, some people despise it.
 Gnhast works similarly to a UNIX kernel, it handles all the hardware, and provides a set API for working with it.
 If you want to write code that says "when it's light out, turn the outside lights off", then just do that.
 Write it in perl,